M-type asteroid: Bulk density and porosity

-To calculate the bulk density of an asteroid requires an accurate estimate of its mass and volume; both of these are difficult to obtain given their small size relative to other solar system objects.
+To calculate the bulk density of an asteroid requires an accurate estimate of its mass and volume; both of these are difficult to obtain given their small size relative to other Solar System objects.
 In the case of the larger asteroids, one can estimate mass by observing how their gravitational field affects other objects, including other asteroids and orbiting or flyby spacecraft.
 If an asteroid possesses one or more moons, one can use their collective orbital parameters (e.g. orbital period, semimajor axis) to estimate the masses of the ensemble, for example in the two-body problem.

 To estimate an asteroid's volume requires, at a minimum, an estimate of an asteroid's diameter.
 In most cases, these are estimated from the visual albedo (brightness) of the asteroid, chord-lengths during occultations, or their thermal emissions (e.g. IRAS mission).
-In a few cases, astronomers have managed to develop three-dimensional shape models using a variety of techniques (c.f.
-16 Psyche or 216 Kleopatra for examples) or, in a few lucky instances, from spacecraft imaging (c.f 162173 Ryugu).
+In a few cases, astronomers have managed to develop three-dimensional shape models using a variety of techniques (cf. 16 Psyche or 216 Kleopatra for examples) or, in a few lucky instances, from spacecraft imaging (cf. 162173 Ryugu).

 Of these, mass measurements made via spacecraft deflection or the orbits of moons are considered the most reliable.
 Ephemeris estimates are based on the subtle gravitational pull of other objects on that asteroid, or vice versa, and are considered less reliable.
 The exception to this caveat may be Psyche, as it is the most massive M-type asteroid and has numerous mass estimates.
 Size estimates based on shape models (usually derived from adaptive optics, occultations, and radar imaging) are the most reliable.
 Direct spacecraft imaging (Lutetia) is also quite reliable.
 Sizes based on indirect methods like thermal IR (e.g. IRAS) and radar echoes are less reliable.

 None of the M-type asteroids have bulk densities consistent with a pure iron-nickel core.
-If these objects are porous (aka rubble-piles), then that interpretation may still hold; however, the consensus is that this is unlikely for Psyche, because of its large size.
+If these objects are porous (aka rubble-piles), then that interpretation may still hold; this is unlikely for Psyche, because of its large size.
 Given the spectral evidence of silicates on most M-type asteroids, the consensus interpretation for most of these larger asteroids is that they are composed of lower density meteorite analogs (e.g. enstatite chondrites, metal-rich carbonaceous chondrites, mesosiderites), and in some cases may also be rubble piles.